freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-184-triangles-containing-the-origin/index.md

 ---
-title: Problem 184: Triangles containing the origin
+title: Triangles containing the origin
 ---
 ## Problem 184: Triangles containing the origin